-Asthma is a condition wherein the airways get inflamed and swollen and obstruct breathing.
+Asthma is a chronic inflammatory condition wherein the airways get inflamed and swollen and obstruct breathing.
 If your child has asthma, it is essential to monitor it closely and have a plan in place to keep the symptoms at bay.
 In severe cases, it can lead to an emergency situation, such as an asthma attack.

 Although there is no cure for asthma, with proper care, you can help your child have a normal childhood.
 Read this post to understand the symptoms and causes of asthma in children and learn about the treatment options available.